 You've likely heard of the 21 foot rule.
 And, while I'm not here to discuss how legit that is, there is at least some merit to it.
 It's been proven that a bad guy can make up 21 feet in the time it takes for you to draw your gun and get on target.
 Chances are good that you've never had to shoot at a moving target.
 I have, and it's not as easy as you might think.

-It's likely to happen at night:
+It may happen at night:

 I've gone through low-light training of sorts, and it's a different animal altogether than shooting in broad daylight.
 A lot of the time, criminals attack when they cannot be seen as easily, during the night time hours.
 If you've never tried to acquire your sights in the dark, you need some low-light defensive tactics training under your belt.